jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 +---------------+-------------------------------+
 ```

-We can see in the above physical plan that even though the predicate is pushdown
-to the Parquet data source, a `FilterExec` with the exact same predicate sits
+A `FilterExec` is required to filter out the rows matching the predicate because
-above it to guarantee non-matching rows are filtered out.
+this filter is not effective for pruning rows at the data source.

 [Sargable (Search ARGument ABLE)]: https://en.wikipedia.org/wiki/Sargable

 ## Query Optimization using Full-Text Index

-The core of the optimization is using the full-text index search results to
+The core optimization consists of the following steps.
-rewrite the original predicate into a highly efficient sargable one.

-### 1. Transforming LIKE Predicate into a Tantivy Query
+### 1. Transforming the LIKE Predicate into a Tantivy Query

 First, the pattern is extracted from the original predicate.
 For example:
-`title LIKE '%dairy cow%'`, is converted into a list of search terms:
+`title LIKE '%dairy cow%'`, and it is tokenized into a list of search terms:
 `[dairy, cow]`.
-This list is then use to create a [Tantivy Query].
+Then this list is used to create a [Tantivy Query].

 ```rust
 PhraseQuery::new(vec![